pulsar-edit/pulsar/packages/snippets/README.md

 #### Variable transformation flags

-Pulsar supports the three flags defined in the [LSP snippets specification][lsp] and two other flags that are [implemented in VSCode][vscode]:
+Lumine supports the three flags defined in the [LSP snippets specification][lsp] and two other flags that are [implemented in VSCode][vscode]:

 * `/upcase` (`foo` → `FOO`)
 * `/downcase` (`BAR` → `bar`)